Trail Conditions Winter

 Cross Country Ski Trails Conditions

-All ski trailheads have automated paystations where you may purchase a daily or annual pass with a credit card.
-The machine will provide a paper permit for a daily pass, a card permit for an individual season pass and a paper receipt for the family pass that is redeemable in the park office or by mail.
-If you have any questions with the machine give us a call at 920-448-6242.
-Enjoy the convenience!!
+All ski trailheads have automated paystations where you may purchase a daily or annual permit with a credit card.
+The machine will provide a paper permit for a daily pass and a paper receipt for the individual and family pass that is redeemable in the park office or by mail.
+If you have any questions with the machine, give us a call at 920-448-6242.
+Enjoy the convenience!

 Do not walk or snowshoe on the trails when snow covered.
 Our groomers put their heart and soul into the trail system for a few short months, and walking on them can destroy the trail for a long time.
-Thank you, BC Park Rangers
+Thank you from your BC Park Rangers.

 Excellent: Compacted base of 4” or more in depth with no bare spots.
 Tracks set or reset for traditional skiing on entire trail length.
 Tracks firm with no ice.
 For skate skiing, 1” of loose snow with no ice.